Kentex slipper factory fire: Aftermath

-Acting national police chief Leonardo Espina said, "Someone will definitely be charged because of the deaths.".
-Interior Secretary Mar Roxas promised justice for the victims, and said that he was angered by the apparent cause (welding near flammable materials) and insufficient exits in the factory.
-The factory workers had apparently received no safety training.
+Philippine National Police acting chief Leonardo Espina said, "Someone will definitely be charged because of the deaths.".
+Interior Secretary Mar Roxas promised justice for the victims, saying he was angered by the apparent cause (welding near flammable materials) and insufficient exits in the factory.
 Initial investigations indicated that the factory had no sprinklers and the building was overcrowded during work hours.
-Additionally, a substantial portion of the work force had been recruited by an illegal sub-contractor.
+The factory workers had apparently received no safety training, and a substantial portion of the workforce had been recruited by an illegal subcontractor.

-A September 2014 government assessment found Kentex in compliance with safety requirements.
+A September 2014 government assessment found Kentex Manufacturing Corporation compliant with safety requirements.
 According to the Department of Labor and Employment, the company had an established safety committee.

-On 17 May, the welder whose activity caused the fire sought police protection, claiming that he was receiving death threats.
-The welder said that he had been working on the factory's roll-up door where deliveries were received, including flammable chemicals.
+On 17 May, the welder whose activity caused the fire sought police protection, claiming he was receiving death threats.
+He said he had been working on the factory's roll-up door where deliveries were received, including flammable chemicals.
 The chemicals were stored near the delivery point and were ignited by a stray spark from the welding.
-A statement from Labor Secretary Rosalinda Baldoz the same day said that charges were likely to be filed against Kentex's owners.
-Roxas said that the inspectors who signed off on the factory's fire safety would also face a probe.
+A statement from Labor Secretary Rosalinda Baldoz the same day said that charges were likely to be filed against Kentex owners, and the inspectors who approved the factory's fire safety would also be probed.

-In early March 2016, the Office of the Ombudsman ordered the dismissal of Valenzuela City Mayor Rex Gatchalian and six other city and fire officials for grave misconduct and gross neglect of duty in connection with the factory fire.
+In early March 2016, the Office of the Ombudsman ordered the dismissal of Valenzuela City Mayor Rex Gatchalian and six more city and fire officials for grave misconduct and gross neglect of duty in connection with the factory fire.
 The Ombudsman said that Gatchalian, Padayao, Carreon, and Avendan were liable for issuing business permits to Kentex in 2015 despite its delinquent status.
 Gatchalian subsequently secured a temporary restraining order from the Court of Appeals against the dismissal order.
 He also said that the order would have a chilling effect on mayors from highly urbanized cities who issue provisional business permits to establishments.

-As of 2019, the former site of Kentex Manufacturing Company Building still stands but remains unused and derelict.
+The buildings were subsequently demolished, and as of January 2026, the former site of Kentex Manufacturing Corporation remains vacant.